bitnami/stacksmith-cli/README.md

 ## Documentation

+You can learn about the possible fields of the `Stackerfile.yml` file in its [reference documentation](https://github.com/bitnami/stacksmith-cli/blob/master/docs/schema.md).

-The CLI tool offers inline documentation for commands and topics:
+Furthermore, the CLI tool offers inline documentation for commands and topics:

 ```
 $ stacksmith help
 $ stacksmith help build
 ...
 ```

+Common topics will be presented in this README.

 ## Configuring CI authorization